qizhou000/OpenEdit/README.md

 model editing methods on diverse language models.
 New editor code is being added including MEMIT, SERAC, T-Patcher, etc.

 # DEMO
+## EVALUATION
-To editing a language model using specific editing method, you just need to perform three steps.
+To EVALUATING a language model using specific editing method, you just need to perform three steps.
 The following shows the three steps for evaluating ROME:
 1. Instantiate a language model to be edited and its corresponding tokenizer.
 ```
 from transformers import  AutoTokenizer, AutoModelForCausalLM